Characters: Legacy of Kain

 - Impaled with Extreme Prejudice: Gets to be behind both ends of the blade in different games.
 How he deals with Moebius in Defiance.

 - Kick the Son of a Bitch: Killing the defenseless Moebius in Defiance while taunting him about how his abilities have failed him.
-Moebius might not have posed a danger to him anymore, but after five games, he's had this moment coming.
+Moebius might not have posed a danger to him anymore, but after five games, he's had it coming.

 - Large Ham: And how... which inevitably led to: